Global stocks rise, Brent crude hits 4-year low

 While Friday's U.S. jobs data missed high expectations and pushed the dollar down, analysts said it underscored the economy's resilience in the face of slowing global demand.

-A rise in U.S. Treasury yields on Monday lifted the dollar broadly and in European trade it hit a fresh seven-year high of 116.11 yen on the EBS trading system.
+A rise in U.S. Treasury yields on Monday lifted the dollar broadly and in early European trade it hit a fresh seven-year high of 115.86 yen on the EBS trading system.

+Reflecting the willingness to take on risk, yields on safe-haven German government bonds rose 1.7 basis points to 0.84 percent.

+U.S. 10-year Treasuries yielded 2.36 percent.
+The U.S. bond market is closed on Tuesday for the Veterans Day holiday.

-Brent crude oil fell $1.11 to a four-year low of $81.23 a barrel and was last just below $82.
+Brent crude oil fell almost 1 percent to a four-year low below $82 a barrel.
 It has lost nearly 30 percent since June, partly due to rising production, especially in the United States.

-(Additional reporting by Lisa Twaronite and Shinichi Saoshiro in Tokyo, Ian Chua in Sydney and Francesco Canepa in London; Editing by Dominic Evans)
+(Additional reporting by Lisa Twaronite and Shinichi Saoshiro in Tokyo, Ian Chua in Sydney and Francesco Canepa in London; Editing by Gareth Jones)

 India's largest cement producer UltraTech Cement reported a better-than-expected quarterly consolidated profit, sending its shares to a record high on Monday.